appscrip-3embed/flutter_appscrip_chat/README.md

 `deviceConfig.init()`:
 Initializes the device configuration.
 This step ensures that all device-specific settings are applied before initializing the chat component.

-`await IsometrikChat.initialize()`:
+`await AppscripChatComponent.initialize()`:
-Initializes the Isometrik Flutter Chat SDK.
+Initializes the Appscrip Flutter Chat SDK.
 This step sets up the core functionalities needed for the chat system to operate.

 `await LocalNoticeService().setup()`:
 Sets up the local notification service.
 This ensures that the app can handle in-app notifications properly.

 ## Usage

-The Isometrik Flutter Chat SDK supports various use cases to enhance your chat functionality:
+The Appscrip Flutter Chat SDK supports various use cases to enhance your chat functionality:

 1. Configuration : Set the configuration for account ID, project ID, keyset ID, license key, app secret, user secret, MQTT host, and port.
 2. Attachments and Features: Specify the types of attachments and features you need in the chat.(e.g., image, video, location, contat, voice)